 Under all five alternatives, NASA would continue to fund UAF's PFRR and conduct scientific investigations using sounding rockets.
 NASA forecasts that an average of about four launches per year would be conducted at PFRR, but could range up to eight launches per year.

-Similarly, past scientific research has mandated that most launches be conducted during the winter months, with most of the launches occurring at night or in darkness.
+Similarly, past scientific research has mandated that most launches be conducted during the winter months.
 This is the expected mode of future operations.

 No Action Alternative

 Under this alternative, no significant efforts would be taken to recover spent stages unless desired for programmatic reasons, and payloads would be recovered as planned by the scientists.
 Thus, recovery efforts and impacts would primarily be focused on retrieval activities associated with recovery of parachuted payloads.

 In consideration of the analysis performed and comments received during the EIS process, NASA has identified Alternative 1 as its Preferred Alternative.